 Grayson College provides no on-campus facilities for treatment of illness or injury.
 Students covered by their parents' medical insurance are advised to have a medical card should treatment be needed.
 In the event an emergency situation requiring immediate medical attention arises, the individual should go to the emergency room at the hospital or call 911.
-Report any illness or hospitalization to the Housing Office.
-Contact Housing at 903-463-8791 to request assistance due to any medical accommodations.
+Report any illness or hospitalization to the Housing Office as soon as possible.
+Contact Housing at 903.463.8791 to request assistance due to any medical accommodations.
 Accommodations cannot be guaranteed without prior written notice.